 So let’s dive into the “soft side” of feature flags.
 How can you help your organization understand and embrace feature flags—and then “rinse and repeat?”
 We’ve gathered some ideas that might help you ease the transition to feature flagging on a process and cultural level.

-1. Establish Naming Conventions
+1. Establish Naming Conventions for Your Flags

 You should already have a style guide for writing code.
 Decide on a system for naming feature flags and update your style guide with these conventions.
 It’s helpful to be able to point to this guide as you standardize the new practices.
 It will also help familiarize new employees with your practices as they go through your onboarding process.